JosiahBessler/Genesis-Field-Theory/README.md

 ## 🔷 Notes:

 Files are currently being cleaned up from the testing environment prior to publication.
-This is theory is still in development.
+This theoretical framework is still in development.

 --------------------------------------------------------------------------------------------------------------------------------------------